Nwosu-Ihueze/NFTLoan/README.md

 ## Credits
-Guide implementation of this project is from [Anish-Agnihotri](https://github.com/Anish-Agnihotri) except the bidding and wrapped implementations.
+Guide implementation of this project is from [Anish-Agnihotri](https://github.com/Anish-Agnihotri) except the bidding and capital implementations.